Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

 [#4483](https://github.com/Altinn/altinn-studio/issues/4843) changed the way we calculate the path of data protection keys to improve the support for running locally.
 These keys are used in [XSRF-protection](https://docs.microsoft.com/en-us/aspnet/core/security/anti-request-forgery?view=aspnetcore-3.1).
 When you are running apps locally, we are using the default behaviour (directory under current user) for .Net Core.
 The path is passed with a environment variable when running in an apps cluster.
 This change requires the deployment.yaml file to be updated with the correct variable.

+**The change affects all application created in Altinn Studio before 30.09.2020 using Altinn.App.PlatformServices 1.1.8-alpha and above**

 ### Errors

 User may experience errors posting data when the app is restarted or when multiple replicas are used.